 Each year, a message notification is made to all enrolled students and provides the web site to access this report.
 Faculty and staff receive similar notification through e-mail.
 Copies of the report may also be obtained at the Campus Safety Department offices, or by calling (360) 475-7800.
 All prospective employees may obtain a copy from Human Resources, located in the College Service Center building or by calling (360) 475-7300.
+Additional information is available at the Clery Center.

-Rights of Victims, Survivors and Witnesses
+Rights of Survivors and Witnesses

-Olympic College supports victims of all crimes, including domestic violence, dating violence, sexual assault, or stalking, regardless of where the offense occurred, following the Revised Code of Washington 7.69.030 Rights of victims, survivors and witnesses.
-This RCW has been included in the In Case of Crisis emergency response application for smart phone users and is also available in a printable document as needed.
-Collaboratively between Campus Safety, Title IX, Human Resources and Student Services and Achievement, each person involved in the case are provided references, resources and options that may assist them in the management of their case.
+Olympic College supports survivors of all crimes, including domestic violence, dating violence, sexual assault, or stalking, regardless of where the offense occurred, following the Revised Code of Washington 7.69.030 Rights of victims, survivors and witnesses.
+Collaboratively between Campus Safety, Title IX, Human Resources and the Division of Student Services and Achievement, each person involved in the case are provided references, resources and options that may assist them in the management of their case.